bduggan/ro/README.md

 [![Build Status](https://travis-ci.org/bduggan/ro.svg?branch=master)](https://travis-ci.org/bduggan/ro)

-This is a simple backend to play rock scissors paper.
+This is a simple backend to play rock-paper-scissors.

 A front-end can be found be found here: <https://github.com/ryanhinkel/rockpaperscissors>.